quantapix/qnarre/docs/advanced_tf/narrative.md

 - our trivially simple Keras model still implements data-driven Python recursion
 - the new `autograph` functionality allows us to use such intuitive, native expressions instead of the usual TF "graph ops"
-- autograph code generation is invoked with the `@tf.function` Python decorator
+- autograph code generation is invoked with the `tf.function` Python decorator

 - .